CWEzio/Notes/tools/vscode.md

 > toggle means switch between enable and disable.

 **Primary Side Bar**
-- The *primary side bar* is where the file exploer resides.
+- The *primary side bar* is where the file explore resides.
 - `ctrl + k, b` to toggle the primary side bar. *(Personal Keybinding)*

 ## Multiple cursor mode
 - `alt + left click` to add a cursor.
-- `gb` to add cursor at next word occurance place.
+- `gb` to add cursor at next word occurrence place.
   - Enter the visual mode.
   - On the first press, the cursor moves to the end of the current word.
 On the second press, it adds another cursor at the end of the next word, continuing with each subsequent press.
   - Use `I` to insert or `A` to append (both capital).
   - `s` to modify, `d` to delete.
-- `ctrl + c` or `esc` to exit the multicursor mode.
+- `ctrl + c` or `esc` to exit the multi-cursor mode.
   >Note that in jupyter notebook, you should use `ctrl + c` as `esc` exits to cell-level selection.
 - `shift + ctrl + ↑`️ to add cursor above
 - `shift + ctrl + ↓` to add arrow above